fenok/react-router-typesafe-routes/README.md

 -   URL processors determine which transformers can be used in them.

--   For array fields, the reverse transformation of `undefined` will result in empty array.
+-   For array fields, the reverse transformation of `undefined` will result in an empty array.

 -   Avoid specifying values that have the same string representation in `param.oneOf()`.
 For instance, in `param.oneOf(1, '1')` the `'1'` value will never be reached.